meisben/cri_dobot/README.md

 # Common Robot Interface (Wrapper for dobot magician)

 ***Important Note***: This is a dobot magician wrapper for the cri library from John Lloyd.
 It enables use of the cri library for the dobot magician robot arm.
+The wrapper is compatible with:
+- dobot magician firmware version 3.7.0
-The wrapper is compatible with the latest [as of Feb 2020 v0.0.1] version of the cri library.
+- the latest [as of Feb 2020 v0.0.1] version of the cri library.

 ## Prerequisites